marcomb/marcomb.github.io/aiacompliancy.md

 ---

+## 4. Additional constraint introduced by the EU AI Office (AI Act)

+Under the **AI Act**, the **EU AI Office** will publish and maintain a:

+> **List of GPAI models with “systemic risk” (systemic high-risk models)**

+These are frontier models exceeding capability/compute thresholds and subject to **extra regulatory obligations** at provider level (robustness, evaluations, incident reporting, cybersecurity, transparency).

+### Impact on an Italian PA:

+Before adopting any GPAI, the PA must now verify:

+1. ✅ Whether the model appears on the **EU AI Office systemic-risk list**
+2. ✅ If yes, that the **provider is fully compliant with the AI Act GPAI obligations**
+3. ✅ That this status is explicitly reflected in:
+   * DPIA
+   * Security assessment
+   * Contractual documentation

+If the provider is **not compliant**, the model becomes **legally unsafe to adopt**, even if hosted in the EU.

+This adds a **mandatory model-level regulatory checkpoint** on top of:
+- GDPR
+- Cybersecurity
+- Procurement
+- Sovereign cloud controls

+---

-## 4. Mandatory governance steps for an Italian PA
+## 5. Mandatory governance steps for an Italian PA

 To activate such an environment, the PA must do **all** of the following:

 1. **Define use case and data classification**
 2. **Perform DPIA**
+3. **Verify AI Act GPAI / systemic-risk status via EU AI Office**
-3. **Obtain DPO approval**
+4. **Obtain DPO approval**
-4. **Cybersecurity risk assessment (ACN / ISO 27001 alignment)**
+5. **Cybersecurity risk assessment (ACN / ISO 27001 alignment)**
-5. **Procurement via public tender or framework**
+6. **Procurement via public tender or framework**
-6. **Contract with:
+7. **Contract with:**
    * Data Processing Agreement (DPA)
    * No-training clause
    * EU-only processing
-   * Liability and breach clauses**
+   * Liability and breach clauses
-7. **Operational monitoring + logging**
+8. **Operational monitoring + logging**

 Skipping even one step = **non-compliant**.

 ---

-## 5. What this enables (and what it does not)
+## 6. What this enables (and what it does not)

 ### ✅ Permitted:

 * Document drafting
 * Internal decision support
 * Citizen service automation
 * Code generation
 * Data summarization

 ### ❌ Still forbidden:

 * Feeding classified data without clearance
 * Automated legal decisions without human validation
 * Biometric or high-risk profiling without AI Act safeguards
 * Using public ChatGPT UI with institutional data

 ---

 ## Bottom line

-> “EU-approved GPAI in a controlled environment” means **using powerful commercial AI under full legal, infrastructural, and cybersecurity sovereignty**.
+> “EU-approved GPAI in a controlled environment” means **using powerful commercial AI under full legal, infrastructural, cybersecurity, and AI-Act regulatory sovereignty**.
 > It is **not innovation freedom**.
 It is **regulated industrial deployment**.

 </div>

 <div data-language-section="it" markdown="1" hidden>
-Per una **Pubblica Amministrazione (PA) italiana**, gli obblighi sono **di natura legale, non facoltativi**.
+Per una **Pubblica Amministrazione (PA) italiana**, gli obblighi sono **legali, non opzionali**.

 In pratica: